 The site is just a short drive from the Swadlincote Snowsports Centre if you fancy a bit of an adrenaline rush.
 Also close by is the Sharpe's Pottery Museum, which showcases this area's proud industrial legacy and has an excellent outside play zone for children.

 If you’re a mountain biking or walking enthusiast, why not make a day trip over to Dalby Forest, with its wide range of tracks and paths.
-There’s also the opportunity to explore the coastline of Robin Hood’s Bay, and visit the other beach villages including Sandsend, Staithes and Runswick Bay.
-The campsite is well stocked with amenities, and you’re only a short 10 minute walk from local pubs and shops in the village of Ravenscar.
+There’s also the opportunity to explore the coastline of Robin Hood’s Bay and visit the other beach villages including Sandsend, Staithes, and Runswick Bay.
+The campsite is well stocked with amenities, and you’re only a 20 minute drive from local pubs and shops in the village of Ravenscar.

 5 - Wild In Style, The Lake District

 If you’re looking for family campsites in the Lake District, Wild in Style offers fun-packed holidays in some truly stunning natural surroundings.
 Near the breathtaking shores of Lake Windermere, this site has a good mix of glamping and traditional camping tents, all of which are spaced out in dense woodland so you can enjoy the private side of lake district camping.

 A 5-minute drive away is the Lakeland Motor Museum, which has 30,000 exhibits ranging from early-20th-century electric cars to 1950's-style cafe.
 As well as providing easy access to miles of scenic walking routes and viewpoints, this example of lake district camping is also within easy reach of many other attractions such as the Lakes Aquarium with its underwater otter tunnel, and the 19th-century Blackwell Arts & Crafts House.
 Fans of Beatrix Potter can also visit the author’s charming farmhouse, the National Trust's Hill Top, where she wrote many of her great works.